DarinVu/CS576-a1/README.md

-# CS 576 — Assignment 1: TCP Encode/Decode Server and Client
+# CS 576 — Assignment 1: TCP Server and Client

-A TCP server and client written in Python 3, using only the standard library.
+A TCP server and client written in Python 3.

 The client sends a message and a flag to the server over a TCP connection.
 The server converts the message and sends it back, and the client prints it.